dassujan/STANDARD-THREE/MATH (2nd UNIT) QUESTION SET 2.md

    | English       | 11                     |
    | Social Studies| 9                      |

-   - Draw tally marks for each subject.
+   - a)Draw tally marks for each subject.
 (4 marks)
-   - Which subject has the highest number of students?
+   - b) Which subject has the highest number of students?
 (1 mark)
-   - How many students in total like Science and Social Studies?
+   - c) How many students in total like Science and Social Studies?
 (1 mark)

-8. The table below shows how students travel to school.
+9. The table below shows how students travel to school.
 Draw tally marks for each mode of transport.**(6 marks)**

    | **Mode of Transport** | **Number of Students** |
    |-----------------------|------------------------|